 There is a broad range of users and user groups that need to be catered for and are likely to benefit from pathway infrastructure.
-Users of our facilities include residents (both young and older), tourists and holiday makers, casual visitors as well as sporting clubs and organisations.
+Users of our facilities include residents (both young and older), visitors as well as sporting clubs and organisations.
 Other specific groups identified include school children, commuters, family groups and recreational users.